 Get stuff off your list.
-Mine is cleaning the terrace.
-The winter has made a mess of it.
-So it needs a good sorting out so that when I am eating breakfast and lunch, I feel that I am in a beautiful space.
+Mine was cleaning the terrace.
+The rat invasion made a mess of it.
+It needed a good sorting out so that when I am eating breakfast and lunch, I feel that I am in a beautiful space.
 Next on the list is sorting out the filler around the doors…

 Go do it.
 What is your one thing?

 Sounds so simple, doesn’t it?
 Ask your inner leader what is the next step for today.
-Listen and watch because the answer is not always obvious, but the answer will come when you believe in yourself.
+Listen and watch because the answer is not always obvious, but the answer will come when you trust and have faith.